 It’s like complaining about getting wet when standing outside in a rainstorm.
 All the whining in the world won’t keep you dry.

-Listening to the news today, It occurred to me that I no longer need to be on alert for hypocrisy.
+I realize that I no longer need to be on alert for hypocrisy.
 It’s a given.